cjlee112/teachpub/sitedocs/paper.rst

 the original author, by *people* other than the original author.
 This is the difference between what one person or group ("the owner") can do with an idea, versus what the whole world can do.
+We will distinguish such different levels of reuse as *verbatim reuse* (using an identical copy of a distributed material), *remixing*, *re-purposing*, and *unified collaboration* (multiple people contributing improvements to the same material).

 We wish to propose a consortium for open source teaching materials in bioinformatics, based on the following principles: